-- Container Deployments & Rollout Control.
+- Container Deployments and Rollout Control.
 Describe your containers and how many you want with a “Deployment.”
 Kubernetes will keep those containers running and handle deploying changes (such as updating the image or changing environment variables) with a “rollout.”
 You can pause, resume, and rollback changes as you like.

 - Resource Bin Packing.
-You can declare minimum and maximum compute resources (CPU & Memory) for your containers.
+You can declare minimum and maximum compute resources (CPU and Memory) for your containers.
 Kubernetes will slot your containers into where ever they fit.
 This increases your compute efficiency and ultimately lowers costs.

-- Built-in Service Discovery & Autoscaling.
+- Built-in Service Discovery and Autoscaling.
 Kubernetes can automatically expose your containers to the internet or other containers in the cluster.
 It automatically load-balances traffic across matching containers.
 Kubernetes supports service discovery via environment variables and DNS, out of the box.
 You can also configure CPU-based autoscaling for containers for increased resource utilization.

 - Heterogeneous Clusters.
 Kubernetes runs anywhere.
-You can build your Kubernetes cluster for a mix of virtual machines (VMs) running the cloud, on-prem, or bare metal in your datacenter.
+You can build your Kubernetes cluster for a mix of virtual machines (VMs) running the cloud, on-premises, or bare metal in your datacenter.
 Simply choose the composition according to your requirements.